 Additional YouTube User Statistics

-In this section, we will go through some important data associated with YouTube in a quick manner!
+In this section, we will review some key data associated with YouTube in a brief overview.

 - Only 9% of Small Businesses In The United States Use YouTube.